KonstantinGeist/nanodi/README.md

 )
 ```

-Builders and names should be placed in a special layer, for example I call it "build layer".
+The list of the builders and dependency names should be placed in a special layer, for example I call it "build layer".
 It is allowed for bounded contexts to refer to names defined in build layers of other bounded contexts from inside anticorruption layers.

 In the entry point of your application (main function, API entry point, etc.), you take builders from all known bounded contexts and combine them together: